comfortcode/comfortcode.github.io/_portfolio/1-registry.md

 ## Conclusion
-Developing this application was an enjoyable process of conceiving of and actually implementing the multiple features and user views.
+Developing this application was an enjoyable process of conceiving of and actually implementing multiple features and user views.
 I enlisted a co-developer to add javascript features (such as a web scraper and a loading bar) to enhance the User Experience.
 Designing every view of the application pushed my wireframing and front-end design skills to expand exponentially.